Creole Corn Maque Choux

 - 2 medium diced ripe tomatoes

-Add the celery and bell peppers and continue to sauté until all the vegetables are just tender, stirring occasionally.
+- Add the celery and bell peppers and continue to sauté until all the vegetables are just tender, stirring occasionally.
 Sprinkle in the flour, stirring it in until it disappears.

-- Add the corn kernels, tomatoes, rice milk, and sugar to the skillet.
-Bring to a simmer, then simmer gently, uncovered, about 5 to 7 minutes, or until everything is well heated through and the tomatoes have softened a bit.
+- Add the corn kernels, tomatoes, and nondairy milk to the skillet.
+Cook uncovered for 5 to 7 minutes, or until everything is well heated through and the tomatoes have softened a bit.

 - Dissolve the flour in just enough water to make it smooth and flowing.
 Stir it into the skillet and stir until the liquid in the skillet thickens.